Find-A-Can/Find-A-Can/Documents/User Guide.md

 ## How to install

-Download the .apk file from releases to your phone **No release APK yet**
+Download the .apk file from the latest release to your phone [https://github.com/Find-A-Can/Find-A-Can/releases](https://github.com/Find-A-Can/Find-A-Can/releases)
 Open the .apk on your phone.
-You will have a popup warning you about loading an unknown app.
-You will need to enable installation for just this app.
+Android will ask you if you want to install the application
+Hit install and wait a few seconds

 This will eventually be replaced with a Google Play download link

 ## Running the App
 Simply open the app like any other from your app drawer or home screen
+Make sure location services are on to use the app to its full potential

 ## Using Find A Can